 Unfortunately, some U-Fairy light switches won’t connect anymore with my Vera Plus.
 I don’t know if I simply forgot the Z-Wave reset/inclusion procedure, or possibly something on these switches had also gone wrong.

 There are always going to be such challenges: you fix one thing, but something else breaks.
-Usually, we hope that more things are fixed than broken.
+Usually, we hope that more things get fixed than broken, so we are still making progress.

 Today’s the last day of 2018, so let me take this opportunity to wish everyone a very happy new year as we welcome 2019 in a couple of hours.